LaFriska/sugar-isa/README.md

 and to also showcase my skills in software engineering, data structures and object-oriented programming.
 Most of these concepts were taught to me from courses at the Australian National University, such as COMP2300 and COMP2100.

+Examples of Sugar assembly code snippets can be found [here](examples).

 ## ISA

 Sugar Instruction Set Architecture (ISA) is designed for the simplicity of its assembly code, and for education purposes,